 The standard duct connector is designed for use on ducts 12" in width.
 Ducts narrower than 12" may not allow sufficient clearances for this type of installation.
-For an alternate installation method, see page 15.

 - 1. Center the duct connector in the floor opening with bottom tabs resting on top of the supply air duct. - 2.
-Mark the cut-out area on the supply air duct by tracing around the connector tabs of the duct connector. - Remove the duct connector and cut out the marked area of the supply air duct 1/16" larger the actual cutout drawn.
-See Figure 11. - 4.
-Install the duct connector back in the floor opening with the bottom tabs extending into the supply air duct. - Install the mounting plate (Figure 11) under the back side of the duct connector.
+Mark the cut-out area on the supply air duct by tracing around the connector tabs of the duct connector. - 3.
+Remove the duct connector and cut out the marked area of the supply air duct 1/16" larger the actual cutout drawn.
+See Figure 12. - 4.
+Install the duct connector back in the floor opening with the bottom tabs extending into the supply air duct. - Install the mounting plate (Figure 12) under the back side of the duct connector.
 Align the screw holes in both components. - 6.
 Secure the duct connector and the mounting plate to the wood floor with appropriate size screws. - 7.
 Bend the connector tabs on the bottom of the duct connector upwards and as tight as possible against the supply air duct.
-See Figure 11. - Seal all connections with industrial grade sealing tape or liquid sealant.
-NOTE: Requirements for sealing ductwork vary from region to region.
-Consult with local codes for requirements specific to your area.
+See Figure 12. - 8.
+Seal all connections with industrial grade sealing tape or liquid sealant.
+NOTE: Requirements for sealing